 Fossil remains of rare dinosaurs, plants, and trees from the Jurassic period are located in the Morrison Formation.
 Natural erosion processes have exposed the bones of huge dinosaurs and large segments of petrified trees.
 These fossils are approximately 150 million years old!
 The longest dinosaur ever recovered, Seismosaurus, was discovered only a few miles west of the bike trails area in what is now the Ojito Wilderness.
 Paleontologists and geologists use this great variety of life to construct geologic timelines and interpret climate changes over the earth’s history.
 Please leave these objects in place.

 Although the Trails have been developed primarily for mountain biking, hikers are welcome on the entire trail system, and one segment is also open to equestrian use.

-None in the White Mesa Bike Trail Area.
+None in the White Ridge Bike Trail Area.
 San Ysidro, NM, offers the closest facilities and services – approximately 6 miles.

 Location / Access

 Traveling northwest toward Cuba on US 550 from Bernalillo, the drive is approximately 20 miles.
 Before San Ysidro (about two miles), turn left onto Cabezon Road (County Road 906) at the intersection of Cabezon Road and US 550.
 Follow the left fork.
 Travel 4.4 miles to the gravel parking lot.